hackapet-project/landing-page/content/english/_index.md

   - title: "An Altruistic Project for Animal Welfare"
     image: "/images/service-2.png"
-    content: "Hackapet is a non-profit project, developed in direct collaboration with animal shelters in Torrente and Valencia, focused on improving the lives of animals and facilitating the work of shelters:"
+    content: "Hackapet, developed in collaboration with shelters in Torrente and Valencia, is a non-profit initiative focused on improving the lives of animals in shelters and facilitating the work of caregivers."
     bulletpoints:
-      - "Developed altruistically by volunteers passionate sobre-nosaltres technology and animal welfare"
+      - "Created altruistically by volunteers passionate about technology and animal welfare"
-      - "Designed in close collaboration with local shelters to address their real needs"
+      - "Developed in close cooperation with local shelters to address their specific needs"
-      - "Completely free and open-source, allowing use and adaptation by any shelter"
+      - "Free and open-source, allowing for free use and adaptation"
-      - "Focused on efficiency so shelters can dedicate more time to animal care"
+      - "Focused on efficiency, freeing up time for direct animal care"
-      - "Constantly evolving thanks to feedback from shelters and the community"
+      - "Continuously evolving thanks to suggestions from shelters and the community"
     button:
       enable: true
       label: "Learn More"
-      link: "/en/about-us"
+      link: "about-us"

   - title: "Real Impact on the Community"
     image: "/images/service-3.png"
-    content: "Hackapet was born from the commitment to improve the lives of animals in shelters, working hand in hand with animal protection organizations in Torrente and Valencia."
+    content: "Hackapet was born with the purpose of transforming the lives of animals in shelters, working closely with the shelters in Torrente and Valencia."
     bulletpoints:
-      - "Created by and for the animal protection community, without commercial purposes"
+      - "Developed with and for the animal protection community, without commercial purposes"
-      - "Adapted to the specific needs of local shelters in Torrente and Valencia"
+      - "Customized to meet the specific needs of shelters in Torrente and Valencia"
-      - "Facilitates the connection between animals and adopters, increasing adoption possibilities"
+      - "Enhances adoption by effectively connecting pets with adopters"
-      - "Reduces the administrative burden on shelters, allowing more direct attention to animals"
+      - "Minimizes administrative burden, allowing greater focus on animal care"
     button:
       enable: true
       label: "Join Our Cause"
-      link: "/en/collaborate"
+      link: "collaborate"

   - title: "Collaborations and Support"
     image: "/images/sponsors.png"
-    content: "Hackapet is developed thanks to the collaboration with [ADAT - Asociación de Defensa Animal de Torrent](https://adat.protecms.com/) and [SOS Peludetes](https://www.facebook.com/p/Sos-Peludetes-Protectora-de-animales-100079284439979/) from Torrente (you can click on the names to visit their website) and the support of [Hackerspace Valencia](https://hackvlc.es), which provides us with space, tools, and other resources necessary to fulfill our mission."
+    content: "Hackapet is developed thanks to the collaboration with [ADAT - Animal Defense Association of Torrent](https://adat.protecms.com/) and [SOS Peludetes](https://www.facebook.com/p/Sos-Peludetes-Protectora-de-animales-100079284439979/) from Torrente (you can click on the names and it will take you to their website) and the support of [Hackerspace Valencia](https://hackvlc.es), which provides us with the space, tools, and other resources necessary to fulfill our mission."
     bulletpoints:
       - "Driven by and for the animal protection community, non-profit"
-      - "Tailored to the specific needs of local shelters"
+      - "Adapted to the particular needs of local shelters"
-      - "Thanks to the local shelters that have helped us with their valuable time and effort to start developing these platforms."
+      - "Thanks to the local shelters that have helped us for their valuable time and effort they have given us to start developing these platforms."
     button:
       enable: false
       label: "Join Our Cause"
-      link: "colabora"
+      link: "collaborate"
 ---